rakutentech/leofs_docs/s3_client.rst

 Getting Started with Python: 'boto'
 -------------------------------------

 Boto is a Python interface to Amazon Web Services.
-You can use it against LeoFS too.
+You can use it for LeoFS, too.
 Repository: https://github.com/boto/boto
 Documentation: http://docs.pythonboto.org/en/latest/index.html

+.. note:: LeoFS's domains are governed by :ref:`this rule <s3-path-label>`.

 Install boto
 ^^^^^^^^^^^^^^^^^^^^^^